 13-14 years old

 Transition usually starts in early teenage years.
-We’ll encourage our teenagers to see their health professional for part of their consultation on their own, with parents invited to join for part.
-Transition is not about parental exclusion but about preparation for the changing roles which come with adulthood.
+We encourage you to see your health professional on your own for part of the consultation, with parents invited to join for part.
+Transition is not about excluding parents, but about preparing you for how you will experience your care once you turn 18.

 Turning 16 and the young adult clinic

-A young adult clinic (YAC) is held twice monthly in the Guy’s adult kidney clinic and all our kidney patients are invited to this once they reach their 16th birthday.
-There’s a young adult kidney care coordinator who aims to smooth over the transfer to their service.
+A young adult clinic is held twice a month at the Guy’s adult kidney clinic and all our kidney patients are invited to this once they reach their 16th birthday.
+There’s a young adult kidney care coordinator who helps patients make the transition to the adult service.

-Evelina London patients attend the YAC for up to two years before they transfer to adult services.
-In the early months it’s about peer and parental support with a change of environment and the children’s team will still be responsible for your care until your 18th birthday.
+You can attend the young adult clinic for up to two years before you transfer to adult services.
+In the early months it’s about peer and parental support with a change of environment and the children’s team will still be responsible for your care until you turn 18.

 For further information, please discuss with your clinical nurse specialist or contact:

 - Vanda Fairchild, young adult kidney care co-ordinator, Guy’s Hospital